Ngāi Tahu Claims Settlement Act 1998

-The Ngāi Tahu Claims Settlement Act 1998 is an act of Parliament passed in New Zealand relating to Ngāi Tahu, the principal Māori iwi (tribe) of the South Island.
+The Ngāi Tahu Claims Settlement Act 1998 is an act of parliament passed in New Zealand relating to Ngāi Tahu, the principal Māori iwi (tribe) of the South Island.
+The act's purpose is to settle all of the tribe's claims under the Treaty of Waitangi, and to record an apology to Ngai Tahu from the Crown, in regard to past failures to protect the tribe's interests.
+The act is administered by the Office of Treaty Settlements.

 It was negotiated in part by Henare Rakiihia Tau.
 The documents in relation to the Ngāi Tahu land settlement claim are held at Tūranga, the main public library in Christchurch.

-It is administered by the Office of Treaty Settlements.

 Schedule 96 "Alteration of place names" contains a list of places that received official name changes to dual English and Māori names, such as Aoraki / Mount Cook.

 Background

-Between the years of 1844–1864, during which the Treaty of Waitangi was signed in 1848, Ngāi Tahu passed over 34.5 million acres of land to the Crown for a sum of £14,750, or six hundredths of a penny per acre.
+Between the years of 1844–1864, during which a number of land sales occurred the biggest of which been the Kemps Deed in 1848, Ngāi Tahu passed over 34.5 million acres of land to the Crown for a sum of £14,750, or six hundredths of a penny per acre.
 Without this land, which makes up most of the South Island and more than half the total area of New Zealand, Ngāi Tahu were left without the resources required to provide for their tribe and fell into poverty.
-For 150 years following this land acquisition, Ngāi Tahu leaders brought forward claims to New Zealand courts arguing that their impoverished conditions reflected the Crown’s neglect of its responsibilities outlined in the Treaty of Waitangi, but were repeatedly denied hearing.
+For 150 years following this land acquisition, Ngāi Tahu leaders brought forward claims to New Zealand courts arguing that their impoverished conditions reflected the Crown's neglect of its responsibilities outlined in the Treaty of Waitangi, but were repeatedly denied hearing.

 Claims overview

 Beginning 1986, some 200 grievances were brought forth to the newly established Waitangi Tribunal by Ngāi Tahu claimants.
 The overarching claim was divided into nine sections called The Nine Tall Trees of Ngāi Tahu, representing eight major land purchases made between 1844–1864 and the ensuing loss of mahinga kai – the resources Ngāi Tahu needed to provide for themselves.
-The grievances under these headings were directed at the unmet expectations of Ngāi Tahu claimants in accessing education, health, and food resources due to the Crown’s failure to keep its promises made in the Treaty of Waitangi.
+The grievances under these headings were directed at the unmet expectations of Ngāi Tahu claimants in accessing education, health, and food resources due to the Crown's failure to keep its promises made in the Treaty of Waitangi.